 WATCH: U.S.S.
 Kidd moving downstream for much-needed repairs

 BATON ROUGE - Thursday, the U.S.S.
-Kidd is making the journey from Baton Rouge to New Orleans, heading downstream for some major and much-needed repairs.
+Kidd is making the journey from Baton Rouge to Houma, heading downstream for some major and much-needed repairs.

 Watch the livestream from WBRZ's TowerCam here.